 Contact a Leveraged ETF Fraud Attorney Today

-If you have suffered significant losses from leveraged ETF investments that your broker recommended, you may be entitled to recover your losses.
+If you have suffered significant losses from leveraged ETF investments that your broker recommended, you may have a claim for damages.
 The regulatory framework clearly establishes that these products are unsuitable for most retail investors, and brokers who ignore this guidance can be held accountable.

 Schedule Your Free Consultation

 Contact Varnavides Law today to discuss your leveraged ETF losses.
 Our team will review your case, explain your legal options, and help you understand whether you have grounds for a FINRA arbitration claim.
-There is no cost for the initial consultation, and we handle most cases on a contingency fee basis.
+There is no cost for the initial consultation, and fee arrangements vary by matter and are discussed during consultation.